Stage 1: Atlas Zero Waste Certification™

 What is the price for Atlas Stage 1?

 If you are interested in Certification but find the cost to be a prohibitive factor, we want to hear from you!
-Please submit a request to our Equitable Access Fund, also linked in the Certification Application Form.
+Please submit a request to our Movement Building Fund, also linked in the Certification Application Form.

 How long is my certification level valid for?